 - Most Table-Service restaurants allow you to check in for your reservation on the My Disney Experience (MDE) app.
 This will alert the host that you are there and ready to be seated.

-- If the line for Disney transportation looks longer than you want to wait, consider Uber/Lyft.
+- If the line for Disney transportation looks longer than you want to wait, consider a Minnie Van, Uber or Lyft.

 - Food delivery services do deliver to Disney Resort hotels.